 Because constructive acceleration claims exist in the grey area between directive acceleration claims and voluntary acceleration claims, there’s more nuance.
 A customer might argue their contractor wasn’t entitled to accelerate, and the contractor might argue that accelerating the project was their only choice.

-When this deadlock happens, there are some factors generally taken into consideration: whether the owner knew of the delay, made a statement or action that could be interpreted as an acceleration order, and is the contractor provided notice that the order was a constructive change.
+When this deadlock happens, there are some factors generally taken into consideration: whether the owner knew of the delay, made a statement or action that could be interpreted as an acceleration order, and was the contractor provided a notice or acceleration indicating that the order was a constructive change.